21 Denver Tips That Will Save You From Altitude Sickness, Bad Decisions, and Tourist Traps

 10. Green Chile on Everything

-Denver's signature condiment is Pueblo green chile — a smoky, spicy, roasted pepper sauce.
+Denver's signature condiment is Pueblo green chile — a smoky, spicy, roasted pepper sauce, the same Southwestern staple that defines the green-chile kitchens of Santa Fe a few hundred miles south.
 Put it on burritos, burgers, eggs, pizza, everything.
-If you see "smothered" on a menu, that means drenched in green chile.
+When a menu says "smothered," it means drenched in green chile.
 Say yes.

 Santiago's (drive-through) — Green chile breakfast burritos for $3-5.
 This is peak Denver value.

-El Taco de Mexico — The green chile here will change your understanding of the condiment.
+El Taco de Mexico — The green chile here will reset your understanding of the condiment entirely.

 11. Denver's Food Halls Are the Budget Move

-Skip pricey sit-down restaurants and eat at Denver's food halls.
-Meals run $10-18 with way more variety.
+Skip the pricey sit-down restaurants and eat at Denver's food halls instead.
+Meals run $10-18 with far more variety.

 The Source (RiNo) — Artisan food hall with excellent coffee, tacos, and acai bowls